bespinian/blog/content/posts/cloud-foundry-route-services.md

 ### Create User-Provided Service

-Next we will create the route service as a user-provided service.
+Next, we will create the route service as a user-provided service.
 This will then forward all requests coming in at any bound routes to the URL specified as `-r` (don't forget to adjust the hostname of the URL to the one you have chosen for your "rate-limiter" app):

 ```shell
 $ cf create-user-provided-service rate-limiter-service -r https://rate-limiter.scapp.io